ory/docs/docs/hydra/jwks.md

 sidebar_label: Cryptographic key management
 ---

 Cryptographic keys play a vital role in securing the transmission of sensitive information.
-In the context of Ory OAuth2 and OpenID Connect, cryptographic keys are used to sign and verify ID tokens and JWT access tokens.
+In the context of Ory OAuth2 & OpenID
+Connect, cryptographic keys are used to sign and verify ID tokens and JWT access tokens.

 The two most commonly used cryptographic keys in Ory are RS256 and ES256.
 RS256 is an asymmetric cryptographic algorithm that generates a public key and a private key.
 The private key is used to sign the token, while the public key is used to verify its